Iowa sponsors needed to help prevent child hunger in the summer

 DES MOINES – In an effort to head off hunger, the Iowa Department of Education is seeking sponsors for a federally funded program that provides nutritious meals or snacks to children in low-income areas of the state during the summer months.

 Nearly 200,000 Iowa students who qualify for free and reduced-price meals during the school year don’t have school-sponsored meal programs to turn to when classes let out for summer break.
 The U.S. Department of Agriculture’s Summer Food Service Program, which is administered through the Iowa Department of Education, is designed to fill that gap.
-The program utilizes sponsors to manage summer meal services.
+The program utilizes local sponsors and partner organizations to manage summer meal services.

 To qualify as a site, the facility must be either located in a low-income neighborhood where at least 50 percent of the children are eligible for free and reduced-price meals or must serve primarily low-income children.